-Achondroplasia (ay-kon-druh-PLAY-zhuh) is a skeletal dysplasia.
-Skeletal dysplasias are conditions that affect the growth of cartilage and bone.
+Achondroplasia is a skeletal dysplasia.
+Skeletal dysplasias (diss-PLAY-zhuhs) are conditions that cause problems with how cartilage and bone grow.

-Children growing up with achondroplasia can live long and productive lives.
+Children growing up with achondroplasia (ay-kon-druh-PLAY-zhuh) can live long, productive lives.
 Treatment can help with related problems, and new research offers hope for even better treatments.

 What Are the Signs & Symptoms of Achondroplasia?